-Climbing information for this peak is found on pages 170 to 171.
+Climbing and access information for this peak is on Pages 171-173 of the book.
 The only route on this page is the Stur Chimney.
 Updated September 2019

-Mount Heyburn is, perhaps, the most visible of all Sawtooth Range peaks.
-It towers above Redfish Lake and immediately draws the interest of both climbers and photographers.
-All of the routes leading to its summit are technical and access to any of the routes is a strenuous undertaking.
+Mount Heyburn is, perhaps, the most visible of all the Sawtooth Range peaks.
+It towers over Redfish Lake and immediately draws the interest of both climbers and photographers.
+All of the routes leading to its summit are technical, and access to any of the routes is a strenuous undertaking.
+USGS Mount Cramer

-Heyburn’s western summit known as the West Pinnacle is a Class 6 problem.
+Heyburn’s West Summit is known as the West Pinnacle and is a Class 6 problem.
 The first ascent dates back to 1948 when R. Widrig, J. Hieb, W. Grande and G. Mathews climbed the Tunnel Route which they rated III, Class 6.
 I do not think that there has been any significant activity on it since that time.